tokio-rs/tracing/CONTRIBUTING.md

 ### Submitting a Bug Report

-When opening a new issue in the `tracing` issue tracker, users will be presented with a [basic template][template] that should be filled in.
+When opening a new issue in the `tracing` issue tracker, users will be presented with a [basic template][issue-template] that should be filled in.
 If you believe that you have uncovered a bug, please fill out this form, following the template to the best of your ability.
 Do not worry if you cannot answer every detail, just fill in what you can.